More and more people are enjoying life into their 80s and 90s thanks to better health and better living standards.

 RoSPA advise that older people need to be made aware of:

-• The importance of using the right equipment to carry out the task in hand – eg not balancing on a wobbly chair or using scissors or a knife as a screwdriver!
+- The importance of using the right equipment to carry out the task in hand – for example not balancing on a wobbly chair or using scissors or a knife as a screwdriver!

 Further reading